l-sala/BAPTA/README.md

 ## Limitations

 1. We have not introduced statistics in this tool as it is difficult to predict the number of groups the user would like to compare.
-The automated output analysis provides a complete table with all the mean data.
+The automated output analysis provides tidy tables which can be used in free or commercial software tools for statistical analyses.

-2. In some rare conditions, and particularly when working with CMs that have a low upstroke velocity, stimulation artifacts might be selected by the software as dV/dt_max values, particularly when the square pulse is long (\> 3 ms) and the access resistance is quite high (\> 30 MÎhm).
+2. In some rare conditions, and particularly when working with CMs that have a low upstroke velocity, stimulation artifacts might be selected by the software as dV/dt_max values, particularly when the square pulse is long (\> 3 ms) and the access resistance is quite high (\> 30 MOhms).

-3. BAPTA cannot discriminate between normal or diseased action potentials, thus arrhythmic events

-    occurring during phases 1-3 of the cardiac AP (e.g. EADs) are not currently recognised.
+3. BAPTA cannot currently discriminate between normal or diseased action potentials, thus arrhythmic events occurring during phases 1-3 of the cardiac AP (e.g. EADs) are not currently recognised.

 ## Special thanks